ktaylor63/southeast/site/content/news/do-me-a-favor-friends-and-volunteers-of-the-refuges-are-critical-link-in-wildlife-conservation.md

 Even if you can’t join as a member, there are other ways to support the refuges: participation in clean ups and work day projects, enjoying their many events and activities, shopping the Key Deer Bookstore, and, of course, registering for any of the events with the Outdoor Fest.

 The Outdoor Fest is brought to you in part by the Monroe County Tourist Development Council.
-To register and for more information about the refuges, FAVOR, and the list of events, visit [**www.favorfloridakeys.org/outdoor-fest**](http://www.favorfloridakeys.org/outdoor-fest) or contact Kristie Killam at [305.304.9625](file://localhost/tel/305.304.9625), email: [flkeysoutdoorfest@gmail.com](mailto:flkeysoutdoorfest@gmail.com).
+To register and for more information about the refuges, FAVOR, and the list of events, contact Kristie Killam at 305 304-9625, email: [flkeysoutdoorfest@gmail.com](mailto:flkeysoutdoorfest@gmail.com).

 ## Contact